Reveal-IQ/MEMS/src/README.md

 ```
 Mac: sudo nano /etc/hosts
 ```
+6. Install and turn on [CORS Extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en)

-6. Install Node Modules
+7. Install Node Modules
 ```
 npm install
 ```

-7. Launch client as a development enviroment
+8. Launch client as a development enviroment
 ```
 npm run serve
 ```

-8. Web Client will launch on localhost port 8080
+9. Web Client will launch on localhost port 8080
-9. Navigate to the webpage and begin the default setup process
+10. Navigate to the webpage and begin the default setup process

 ### Initalize Database
 Follow these instructions to initalise the MongoDB database with a root user.